Abia Earmarks N18.9bn to Help Vulnerable Persons Cope with Harsh Economy in 2025

 “Our pursuits may be different but the goals are often not too far apart: we want to live in fulfilment by applying our talents and abilities to useful endeavours, chase our dreams, pursue worthy causes,” he said.

-“Hope must override despair and nothing should distract us from giving our all to achieve the goals that we have carefully laid out in the weeks and days leading to this remarkable day,” he said.
+“Hope must override despair and nothing should distract us from giving our all to achieve the goals that we have carefully laid out in the weeks and days leading to this remarkable day.”

 The former bank chief exuded optimism in his new year broadcast, saying: “I do not possess the power to predict the future but I know one thing for sure: victory ultimately goes to the one who never gave up.”